software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/example.md

 `example` can be used next to the [`given`](./given.md) cheatcode.
 In such a case, first all the `example`s are run and only then the the data from `given` is applied.
+Otherwise, only the data from `example`s is applied.

 :::warning
 This cheatcode is only available in [setup cases](../README.md#setup-case).